GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ## Instructions

-### 1. Install Gluu
+### Install Gluu

-- First you need to [Install Gluu](https://gluu.org/docs/ce/installation-guide/install/) on one of the servers, node 1.
+- First, [install Gluu](https://gluu.org/docs/ce/installation-guide/install/) on one of the servers, node 1.
 It will be referred to as the "primary" for the sake of simplification.
-Once everything is configured, there will be no primary in the multi-master configuration
+Once everything is configured, there will be no primary in the multi-master configuration.

 - On all of the non-primary Gluu Cluster members (not the NGINX server, or the redis server), [download the Gluu packages](https://gluu.org/docs/ce/installation-guide/install/) but **don't run `setup.py` yet**!

 - On the primary Gluu Server, log in to the chroot and cd to `/install/community-edition-setup/`

 - After setup was completed on the primary server, node 1, a file named "setup.properties.last" was created in the same directory.
-We want to copy the `/install/community-edition-setup/setup.properties.last` file from the first install to the other servers, node 2, as `setup.properties`.
-This will allow us to to maintain the same configuration across the nodes.(Here  SSH access allowed to copy the file to other server outside the Gluu chroot )
+Copy the `/install/community-edition-setup/setup.properties.last` file from the first install to the other server, node 2, as `setup.properties`.
+This will allow same configuration to be maintained across all nodes.
+Here, SSH access allows copying the file to other servers outside the Gluu chroot.

-If you do not have `scp` command you must install `openssh-client`:
+If the `scp` command is not yet on the server, install `openssh-client`:

 ```bash